dudeperf3ct/dudeperf3ct.github.io/sensei/carl_sagan.md

 We sometimes hear of things that can travel faster than light.
 Something called 'the speed of thought' is occasionally proffered.
 This is an exceptionally silly notion especially since the speed of impulses through the neutrons in our brain is about the same as the speed of a donkey cart.

+There is a wide yawning black infinity.
+In every direction the extension is endless, the sensation of depth is overwhelming.
+And the darkness is immortal.
+Where light exists, it is pure, blazing, fierce; but light exists almost nowhere, and the blackness itself is also pure and blazing and fierce.
+But most of all, there is very nearly nothing in the dark; except for little bits here and there, often associated with the light, this infinite receptacle is empty.
+This picture is strangely frightening.
+It should be familiar.
+It is our universe.

+Even these stars, which seem so numerous, are, as sand, as dust, or less than dust, in the enormity of the space in which there is nothing.
+Nothing!
+We are not without empathetic terror when we open Pascal’s Pensées and read, “I am the great silent spaces between worlds.

 Quotes
 ==========================